-With its rapid new autofocus system and high-speed continuous shooting, the a6000 can generally keep pace with fast-moving subjects.
+With its 24-megapixel sensor, rapid autofocus system and high-speed continuous shooting, the a6000 can generally keep pace with fast-moving subjects.
 If photographing kids at play in the yard or the local soccer game is your thing, the a6000 may be a perfect fit.
-More important, the a6000 is a solid general-use camera that delivers on many fronts.
+More important, the a6000 is a solid general-use camera that delivers on many fronts, making it one of the best mirrorless cameras you can buy, especially for beginners.
+And, despite its age, it's one of the best cameras, period.

 Measuring 4.8 x 2.9 x 1.9 inches, the a6000 body is nicely compact and about half the size of an average mainstream DSLR body.
 Constructed of composite materials, the body is light at 12.1 ounces but feels solidly built.
-Compared to the NEX-6, the a6000's larger grip is comfortable to hold, even for those with bigger hands.
-Unlike some other mirrorless models that lack an electronic viewfinder (EVF) or on-board flash (or both) such as Sony's a5000 or a7 or Samsung's NX300, the a6000 is equipped with both.
+The a6000's grip is comfortable to hold, even for those with bigger hands.
+Unlike some other mirrorless models that lack an electronic viewfinder (EVF) or on-board flash (or both), the a6000 is equipped with both.

-At 800 x 600, the a6000's OLED (organic light-emitting diode) EVF is lower in resolution than the NEX-6's 1024 x 768 version.
-However, it's hardly noticeable unless compared side by side.
+At 800 x 600, the a6000's OLED (organic light-emitting diode) EVF is somewhat low in resolution, but still more than adequate.
 Camera settings are clearly visible, and the EVF doesn't black out during high-speed continuous shooting, so you can always see your subject.
 Sensors near the eyepiece trigger the camera to switch the view from the rear LCD to the EVF when you raise the camera to your eye.
 But the a6000's mechanism is easily triggered when anything gets near it.
 And a slight hesitation in switching between the two viewing screens is frustrating.

 The 3-inch, 640 x 480 LCD on the camera's rear panel tilts back as far as 90 degrees and down by approximately 45 degrees.
 Under mild light, the LCD is bright and clear, but it's difficult to see in strong sun, even with the monitor brightness cranked up or the Sunny Weather mode engaged.
 In bright light, it's better to use the EVF.